Trinidadian Creole

-Trinidadian Creole is an creole language commonly spoken throughout the island of Trinidad in Trinidad and Tobago.
+Trinidadian Creole is an Caribbean English-based creole language commonly spoken throughout the island of Trinidad in Trinidad and Tobago.
 It is distinct from Tobagonian Creole – particularly at the basilectal level – and from other Lesser Antillean creoles.

 English is the country's official language (the national standard variety is Trinidadian and Tobagonian English), but the main spoken languages are Trinidadian Creole and Tobagonian Creole.
 Prior to English being designated as the country’s official language, a French mixed with formerly enslaved African languages type of Creole was more prominent throughout the island amongst former slaves.

 English became the country's official language in 1823.
 Consequently, government and educational institutions endorsement of the language change significantly and influenced the progressive transition and phaseout of the former French mixed Creole to an English based Creole, that is now more widely spoken.

-Both creoles contain elements from a variety of other languages, brought to the island over time by mostly African slaves and East Indian settlers.
+Both creoles contain elements from a variety of other languages, brought to the island over time by mostly West African slaves and East Indian indentured laborers.
 As of 2011, there were 1 million native speakers.

 History

-Like other Caribbean English-based creoles, Trinidadian English Creole has a primarily English-derived vocabulary.
+Like other Caribbean English-based creoles, Trinidadian Creole English has a primarily English-derived vocabulary.
+In the mid-nineteenth century, when the use of slavery was demolished, people from China, Portuguese islands, Venezuela, Madeira, India, west Africa, Syria and Lebanon were used as labourers for the island.
 The island also has a creole with a largely French lexicon, which was in widespread use until the late nineteenth century, when it started to be gradually replaced, due to influence and pressure from the British.

 Arawak, Bhojpuri, Carib, French Creole (Patois), Spanish and West African languages have also influenced the language, to varying degrees.
 In addition, Trinidadian linguist Jo-Anne Ferreira sees occasional words influenced by Arabic and Chinese.